royertiago/porrinha/README.md

 several artificial intelligences battling simultaneously in the same game.

+See the [tutorial](tutorial.md) to creating your own artificial intelligence.
+The remainder of this section deals with the full specification that needs to be taken into account when creating an artificial intelligence.
+You only need to read further
+if your AI does function calls at unusual moments or needs custom build rules.

 There is a [common interface](player.h) that must be implemented by all artificial intelligences.
 How this interface is used by the game is documented in the